weastur/pyexporter/README.md

 - Read the [contribution guide](https://github.com/weastur/cookiecutter-pyexporter/blob/main/CONTRIBUTING.md)
 - Don't forget to take a quick look at [code of conduct](https://github.com/weastur/cookiecutter-pyexporter/blob/main/CODE_OF_CONDUCT.md)

-## Authors
+## Credits

-Despite the license doesn't require to provide credits, I maintain the list of authors in the [AUTHORS](https://github.com/weastur/cookiecutter-pyexporter/blob/main/AUTHORS.md) file in the alphabetical order.
+Despite the license doesn't require to provide credits, I maintain the list of authors in the [CREDITS](https://github.com/weastur/cookiecutter-pyexporter/blob/main/CREDITS.md) file in the alphabetical order.

 ## License